This post contains Amazon affiliate links.

 Gluing a Jigsaw Puzzle

-To get started, I slipped wax paper under the completed puzzle before gluing it together.
+To get started, I slipped wax paper under the completed puzzle before gluing it together to protect the table underneath.
 To start the gluing process, I swept a layer of Mod Podge across the top of the puzzle with a foam brush.

 I then left the puzzle to dry for about 2-3 hours.
 Don’t panic when you apply the Mod Podge — it leaves a white film when wet, but dries clear.